terranblake/go-kart-platform/README.md

 - Animation playback over the CAN bus
 - Support for creating and storing animations
 - Animation commands: start, frame-by-frame data transfer, stop
+- Web-based animation editor for creating and managing animations
+- Support for both 1D and 2D LED array animations

 ### Animation Implementation